Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks: Related Work and Conclusions

-We present Graph-SCP, a GNN framework to accelerate runtimes for both conventional and ML augmented CO solvers.
+Our contribution is Graph-SCP, a GNN framework to accelerate runtimes for both conventional and ML augmented CO solvers.
 By identifying a smaller subproblem that encapsulates the solution space, Graph-SCP achieves runtimes up to approximately $10$x faster, while maintaining the reliability associated with traditional solvers.
-A distinguishing feature of Graph-SCP is its GNN prediction module, which requires execution only once.
+A distinguishing feature of Graph-SCP is its GNN prediction module, which is executed only once.
 This efficiency is in contrast to many ML solutions for CO problems.

-Our study illustrates Graph-SCP's robust generalization across SCP instances with diverse characteristics and complexities, showcasing its effectiveness on instances from the canonical OR Library.
-Through various comparative studies, we offer insights into the impact of different modeling choices on Graph-SCP's performance.
+We illustrate Graph-SCP's robust generalization across SCP instances with diverse characteristics and complexities, showing its effectiveness on instances from the canonical OR Library.
+Through comparative studies, we offer insights into the impact of different modeling choices on Graph-SCP's performance.
 Crucially, since Graph-SCP operates only in the input space, it seamlessly integrates with any traditional or ML-augmented CO solver.